friedrith/clean-code/rules/prefer-polymorphism-to-if-else.md

 }
 ```

-But this approach has several major drawbacks:
+But these approaches have the same major drawbacks:

-- it is not scalable: everytime you need to add a currency you need to modify this function
+- they are not scalable: everytime you need to add a currency you need to modify the function
 - when developers read the code they need to pass through the complexity of each condition.
-Sometimes it may be really longer and harder for one condition.
+Sometimes it may be really long and hard.

 We suggest the alternative solution: